peanball/github-id-username/README.md

 Add this as user script to Userscripts (Safari 13+)

-Userscript is available for free from the App store.
+Userscripts is available for free from the App store.

 I haven't tested it with the iOS version of UserScripts yet.